What to Expect from Bail Bond Services in Van Zandt County, Texas

 The criminal defendant or their representative pays a small fee to obtain the bail bond.
 This is usually between ten and fourteen percent of the bail.
 The fee is paid via cash, credit card, debit card, or check.
 Any defendant who doesn’t have enough money for this fee can use collateral to secure their bail bond.

 The types of collateral that are accepted by a bail bonding agent include real estate, jewelry, automobiles, and certain bank accounts.
 Savings accounts and CDs are popular alternatives to real property.
 The criminal defendant or their representative must have a clear title or deed for certain assets.
 Proof of ownership for any accounts used to secure the bond must be verified by the bail bonding agent.

 The most common violation is a failure to appear in court.
 A defendant that doesn’t appear in court faces immediate arrest.
 The court signs a bench warrant, and local law enforcement can arrest the defendant on sight without probable cause.
 The bail bond is revoked, and any collateral used to secure it is taken.

 In Texas, criminal defendants utilize the services of a bail bonding agent after their bail hearing or arraignment.
 The bond is available at a percentage of the total bail assigned by the judge, and is secured via cash payments or by providing collateral to the bonding agent.
 The bonding agent delivers all necessary documents to the county jail.
-Criminal defendants who need bail bond services in Van Zandt County, Texas can learn more by visiting A to Z Bail Bonds.
+Criminal defendants who need bail bond services in Van Zandt County, Texas can learn more by visiting Business Name.